-- e) In this scenario, all that the electrons all started with the same initial state of motion.
+- e) In this scenario, every electron started with the same state of motion.
 Compare this to dropping a set of balls, one at a time, from the same point through a sufficiently wide slit.
-Would they all land at the same spot?
+Would the balls all land at the same spot?
 Would your intuition (or equivalently classical physics) predict that the electrons will arrive at the same point on the screen?
 How does this compare to your answer to part (d)?
 Explain your answers. - f) Is the physical world deterministic (i.e. the future state of a physical system only depends on its current state and the interactions it experiences) or is it contain elements of randomness?
 Justify your answer based on answers to previous parts of this question.